imkevinkuo/tjhsst/README.md

 ## ghost
 <img src="https://raw.githubusercontent.com/imkevinkuo/tjhsst/master/ghost/ghost.png" width="50%" align="right">
 Ghost is a game where players take turns spelling out individual letters of a word.
-The first player to complete a word or a word-less prefix loses. <br>
+The first player to spell out a word or a word-less prefix loses. <br><br>
-The Python script creates an alphabetic trie out of the words in ghost.txt and supports any combination of human and computer players. <br>
+This Python script creates an alphabetic trie out of the words in ghost.txt and supports any combination of human and computer players. <br><br><br>

 ## othello
 <img src="https://raw.githubusercontent.com/imkevinkuo/tjhsst/master/othello/othello.png" width="50%" align="right">